daimh/poor-mans-cloud/README.md

   $ pmc-pm-init pm-1
   $ pmc-pm-init pm-2

   pmc-pm-init will check drbd, pyton, libvirtd, a bridge network interface 'br0', a volume group defined in /etc/pmc.conf, and the VM backup folder.
-Please check with your network administrator before enabling bridge device.
+Please check with your network administrator before enabling the bridge device.

 ## Setup a VM
 1. go to the manager node